simioni87/auth_analyzer/README.md

 * A **JSON Response** contains a key set to the **Extract Field Name**

 ### From To String
 The parameter will be extracted if the response contains the specified **From String** and **To String** in a line.
 The From-To String can be set either manually or directly by the corresponding context menu.
-Just mark the word you want to extract in any response and set as "From-To Extract" at the parameter you like.
+Just mark the word you want to extract in any response and set as "From-To Extract" for the parameter you like.

 ### Static Value
 A static parameter value can be defined.
-This can be used for instance for static csrftokens or login credentials.
+This can be used for instance for static CSRF tokens or login credentials.
 ### Prompt for Input
-You will be prompted for input the value if the defined parameter is present in a request.
+You will be prompted for input if the defined parameter is present in a request.
 This can be used for instance to set 2FA codes.

 ## Parameter Replacement
-If a value is present (extracted or set by the user) it will be replaced if the corresponding parameter is present in a request.
-The conditions for parameter replacement are:
+If a value is set (extracted or defined by the user) it will be replaced if the corresponding parameter is present in a request.
+The conditions for parameter replacements are:
 ### Replacement Location
 The parameter will be replaced if it is present at one of the following locations: